 speaker

 Analyst

 Yeah, agreed.
-And maybe the last thing is in the context of long term, maybe the obviously the cure for low prices is low prices and kind of a headwind turning into a tailwind ultimately.
-And one of you guys learned I know like when we kind of came into 2023, built working capital a little bit in 2023.
-I mean, how have you guys changed from as headwinds turn to tailwinds and thinking about managing cash really kind of hammering home this return of capital story, keeping leverage low, maybe just walk me through kind of as we turn the corner, which will ultimately happen.
+Maybe the last thing is in the context of long-term, maybe obviously the cure for low prices is low prices and kind of a headwind turning into a tailwind ultimately.
+I mean, what have you guys learned?
+I know, like, when we kind of came into 2023, built working capital a little bit in 2023.
+I mean, how have you guys changed from as headwinds turned to tailwinds and thinking about managing cash, really kind of hammering home this return of capital story, keeping leverage low?
+Maybe just walk me through kind of as we turn the corner, which will ultimately happen.
 I mean, how have you guys changed your mindset or as you plan for that and think about that, maybe just some color would be helpful.

+speaker